rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySnapshot.md

     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
     - input - LegalHoldSnapshotsForSnappableInput: Query legal hold snapshots for a workload.
 - Returns LegalHoldSnapshotDetailConnection.
 ### onedrivesearch
 - There are 6 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
-    - snappableFid - System.String: The fid for the workload.
+    - snappableFid - System.String: The FID for the workload.
     - snapshotFid - System.String: The ID of the snapshot.
     - orgId - System.String: Org UUID.
     - onedriveSearchFilter - OnedriveSearchFilter